bowo-prasetyo/forkbuild/docs/Architecture.md

 labels (e.g. "Undo Place Brick") for a future Edit menu/status bar, built on Command.describe() (defaults to the class name; PlaceBrickCommand/ DeleteBrickCommand override it to "Place Brick"/"Delete Brick";
-CompositeCommand delegates to its single child or falls back to "N actions").
+CompositeCommand delegates to its single child, reports grouped brick labels such as "Move 5 Bricks" when children share the same action, or falls back to "N actions").
 Both label methods return null rather than throwing when there's nothing to undo/redo, so a caller can disable a menu item without a separate canUndo()/canRedo() check.